Trans* Research Association of Ireland (TRAI)

 Taylor Follett is a PhD candidate at University College Dublin, where he researches women’s relationship to the family in Irish novels post-2010.
 Taylor’s research interests include contemporary Irish writing, LGBTQ+ representation in Irish literature and beyond, and queer and trans* theory.
 Originally from rural Northern California, he lives in Dublin with his husband and their pets.

-Dr Matt Kennedy (he/him) is an interdisciplinary empiricist in the area of trans studies, a writer and a boxer.
-He is currently employed in Belong To, Ireland’s National LGBTQ+ youth organisation as the research and advocacy manager.
-His PhD was a qualitative, interdisciplinary, community-based project exploring transnormativity and the lifeworlds of young trans men in Ireland yielding contributions to national and international scholarship in relation to transnormativity, trans theory and scholarship, healthcare, social class, legal identity and narrative production.
-His research areas and interests include trans studies, queer studies, autoethnography, disciplinarity, abolition, feminist theory, gender studies, archival studies, youth studies, sport and masculinities.
+Dr Matty Kennedy (he/they) is an interdisciplinary empiricist in the area of trans studies, an educator and a writer.
+He is currently a research fellow at the University of Southampton’s Winchester School of Art and the co-chair and outreach manager for the Trans* Research Association of Ireland.
+Prior to this he was employed in Belong To, Ireland’s National LGBTQ+ youth organisation as the research and advocacy manager during which time he completed his PhD.
+His PhD was a qualitative, interdisciplinary, community-based project exploring transnormativity and the lifeworlds of young trans men in Ireland and is currently in progress as a monograph.
 His writing can be found in The Bulletin of Applied Transgender Studies, Irish University Review, and Poetry Ireland among others.

 Dr Anne Mulhall